Apress/practical-tla-plus/errata.md

 ***

+On **page 90** [Correction to Spec]:

+The spec at the start of the page should have `UseResources` as its only label, not `WaitForResources`.
+The spec at the end of the page should have `WaitForResources` in bold, being a renaming.

+---

 On **page 93** [Constant assignment mismatch]:

 If you follow the instructions in the `Symmetry Sets` box, you will have 3 symmetric actors in your model.
 The rest of the main text assumes you have 2 nonsymmetric actors.